Losant/losant-docs/docs/workflows/outputs/webhook-reply.md

 In the above example, the response code is set to `200`, although that field is templatable and so can be configured from the current payload.
 It is expected to resolve to a valid response code number, and if it does not, the reply will default to a response code of `200`.

 The body of the reply can be set either as a string template or as a payload path.
 In the above example, it is a string template that resolves to a string of json.
-If payload path is choosen and the payload path points to an object, that object is cast to a json string for use as the body.
+If payload path is chosen and the payload path points to an object, that object is cast to a json string for use as the body.
 The body is allowed to be empty, if no body is desired on the reply.

 ![Webhook Reply Node Header Config](/images/workflows/outputs/webhook-reply-node-header-config.png "Webhook Reply Node Header Config")